adavarski/packer-terraform-kvm-ansible-k8s/README.md

 ##### Packer
 1. Download ISO and build custom image from preseed.cfg.
 Using Qemu (free)!

  $ packer.sh

-TODO1: add python-minimal and cloud-init to file ubuntu-xenial-nodes.tf, edit sudoers: ubuntu ALL=(ALL) NOPASSWD: ALL, add your public key to ubuntu
+TODO1: add python-minimal and cloud-init to file ubuntu-xenial-nodes.tf, edit sudoers: ubuntu ALL=(ALL) NOPASSWD: ALL, add your public key to ubuntu user authorized_keys

 "provisioners": [{